Online MHA Degrees in Georgia: Finding the Right Program

 Georgia Southern University

-The Master of Health Administration (MHA) program at Georgia Southern University is a hybrid, allowing students to experience both the on-campus life as well as the distance learning aspect that allows for more flexibility.
-The 39-40 credit hour program has a fall start date and offers an affordable option with close supervision by professors.
+The Master of Health Administration (MHA) program at Georgia Southern University is hybrid, allowing students to experience both campus life and distance learning.
+The 39-40 credit program has a fall start date and offers an affordable option with close supervision by professors.
 Students can complete the program in as little as 20 months but might take longer depending up on their personal educational needs.

 This Commission on Accreditation of Healthcare Management Education (CAHME)-accredited program prepares students to develop health policy at various levels, run healthcare organizations, handle marketing and quality improvement, make sound financial decisions, and manage a workforce dedicated to healthcare.